patriksima/patriksima.github.io/_posts/2022-08-14-palindrome.md

 ---
 layout: post
-title: Palindrome algorithm
+title: Palindrome exercise
 subtitle: Playing with characters
-tags: [benchmark]
+tags: [benchmark,exercise]
 ---

-Test the input string for palindrome.
+Check the input string for palindrome.
 A very common task in job interviews.
 It's not hard, but it may surprise you.
 And just when it's not your day.

 I wasn't surprised.
 There are many solutions.
 And I was wondering which one might be the best.
 Of course, I had a hunch, but why not try it right away?